 In the morning of Gala day the children get ready, final preparations are made, the fancy dress competition is judged and the soon-to-be-crowned Gala Queen makes her way to the Centre.
 The following map shows where various parts of the Gala take place (click for larger version).

 The Gala parade begins at the community centre where the children and helpers board decorated floats and proceed through the nearby streets to the village green where a wreath is laid at the war memorial.
 It then proceeds to Cockenzie 'Old Harbour' where the queen and court go aboard local fishing boats for their journey to Port Seton 'New Harbour'.
-Meanwhile the 'Pirates' have taken to sea from Port Seton Harbour and lie in wait hoping to capture the "Royal Barge".
+Meanwhile the 'Pirates' have taken to sea and lie in wait hoping to capture the "Royal Barge".
 Battle ensues but the 'Royal Navy' is on hand to defeat the miscreants.
-The floats carrying the younger members travels along the High Street to meet the court when they disembark.
-The fisher girls dance as they walk the route.
+The floats carrying the younger members travels along the High Street to meet the court when they disembark, on the way the fisher girls dance outside the Thorntree Inn.
 The parade returns to the Centre where the queen is crowned by a local dignitary.
 In the early years the crowning ceremony took place outside the Pond Hall (now demolished), in recent years the ceremony takes place in a marquee in George V Park.
 During the ceremony prizes are awarded for best dressed shop and to the skipper of the “Royal Barge'.
 For many years prizes were given to the best dressed houses but parents voted to discontinue the prizes for the 2015 gala.

 The Gala Ball takes place after gala day which gives the participants another opportunity to get together and wear their finery.